Provo, UT Car Shipping: 2026 Costs & Routes

 We’re a scrappy team that looks forward to earning your business.

-Yes, our quotes for shipping vehicles to or from Provo, UT are all‑inclusive.
-All carriers we work with must carry at least $1,000,000 in liability insurance and $100,000 in cargo insurance, and we verify the policy is active for the whole trip.
-This protection applies whether your car is picked up in Provo’s downtown area, near the Utah Valley Mall, or delivered to any location in the city.
+Yes, when you ship a vehicle to or from Provo, UT, our quotes are all‑inclusive.
+All carriers serving the Provo area must carry at least $1,000,000 in liability insurance and $100,000 in cargo insurance, and we verify their policies are active for the whole trip.
+This protection applies whether you’re moving to the Wasatch foothills or sending a car out of the city.

-In Provo, we recommend scheduling your pickup at least two weeks in advance, though the sooner you post the better.
-Early scheduling lets us combine your vehicle with other shipments traveling along I-15 and nearby routes, which can lower costs and speed delivery.
-If you can book even earlier, you’ll have the most flexibility and the best chance of a smooth, on-time pickup.
+In Provo, we recommend scheduling your pickup at least two weeks in advance, but the sooner you post your shipment the better.
+Early scheduling lets carriers bundle your vehicle with other pickups in the Provo area, which can speed up delivery and lower costs.

 We accept all forms of payment.
 We can arrange credit cards or arrange for you to pay the carrier directly through cash/certified check.
 We even accept payment via Cash/Zelle/Venmo.